korotovsky/n8n-nodes-datastore/README.md

 ## Important Considerations & Limitations

  - **In-Memory Storage**: All data stored using this node resides in the RAM of the n8n process.
 If n8n is restarted, all data in this store will be lost.
- - **Single Process Scope**: If you are running n8n in a scaled environment with multiple worker processes, this in-memory store will not be shared between these workers.
-Each worker process will have its own isolated instance of the Datastore.memoryStore.
-This node is most effective when n8n is running as a single process.
  - **Memory Consumption**: Storing very large amounts of data or a very large number of keys can consume significant server memory.
 Use with caution for large datasets.
- - **Use Cases: Best suited for**:
-   - Temporary data sharing within a single, complex workflow execution.
-   - Passing small pieces of information between different workflow executions if n8n is running as a single process and restarts are infrequent.
-   - Simple caching mechanisms where data loss on restart is acceptable.
  - **Not a Database Replacement**: For persistent storage, reliable inter-process communication, or robust data management, use a proper database (e.g., PostgreSQL, MySQL, Redis) with its corresponding n8n node.

 ## License